-This is an essay about my time in the Army, including that part while I was in Vietnam.
-It is written to begin to discuss an old wound that has never truly healed.
+This is an essay about some of my time in the Army, mostly about that part while I was in Vietnam.
+It's written to begin to discuss an old wound that has never truly healed.
 Perhaps sometime I can get over this anger and pain, but not so long as we fight unnecessary wars and kill Americans for no good reason.

 I can't get over my old anger so long as we pursue such wars.
 My son has returned from Iraq and is no longer threatened in the same way as I was, in Vietnam - that is, for no good reason.
 It's a blessing that he's returned safely, but he also now knows the reality of such wars.
 It's difficult for me even to imagine the agony of parents who have lost their sons and daughters in this ugly, unnecessary war.
 But I now finally know something of what my parents must have felt.
 They never said anything about it, but I wasn't a very good son.
 My son had email and even phone calls home on a regular basis - I hardly ever even wrote my folks - he's a far better son than I was.
 My poor parents - only now do I realize what pain I must have caused them.
 I can't forgive the people responsible for making me live through the year of anxiety while my son with in Iraq, dreading every new report from Baghdad about American casualties in that awful, useless occupation.
 That episode of my son's life, and mine, has reopened old wounds that I hoped might be healed.
 Apparently not.
 I'm still angry and may be for a long time to come.